cvqluu/nn-similarity-diarization/README.md

 # Other issues/todos

 * Test changing num_folds
+* I-vectors instead of x-vectors - with system fusion
 * Transformer and other architectures (some of which are in models.py)
 * logspace option for cluster thresholds, or some other spacing options